Yimikami/pengu-plugins/README.md

 - 🔄 Configurable rune provider (U.GG/Lolalytics)
 - 🎯 Role-specific rune configurations
 - 📊 Uses latest patch data automatically
+- 📝 If no position provided, the plugin will analyze your champion pick and find most popular position for the champion and apply runes accordingly

 <details>
 <summary>📖 Usage Guide</summary>